Helping millions of people navigate the world of technology.

 iPad Not Receiving Emails 6

-Step 3: Go back and tap Add Account.
-Sign in with your account login credentials, and you are good to go.
+Step 4: Once done, go back to the Accounts page and tap on Add Account.
+Sign in with your updated account login credentials, and check if it is working as expected.

 iPad Not Receiving Emails 7

-You need to also check the sync frequency that refreshes new emails at set intervals on your iPad.
+You can also check the sync frequency that refreshes new emails at set intervals on your iPad.
 If you fetch new emails every hour, you may notice a significant delay in receiving emails.
-It’s time to make tweaks from iPad Settings.
+So, change this setting to fetch emails automatically.
+Here’s how.

 iPad Not Receiving Emails 2 1